FrankieBDev/meal-logging-bot/README.md

 It is set up to understand my meal planning preferences, nutrition goals, and logging format.
 When needed, it can turn a meal description into a bot-ready command using the strict `key=value` format expected by Meal Logging Bot.

-For example, I can describe a meal naturally in ChatGPT, then ask for a Telegram-ready logging command.
+For example, I can describe a meal using natural language or upload a picture to ChatGPT, then ask for a Telegram-ready logging command.
 The GPT can estimate the useful fields, format the command, and keep the output compatible with the bot parser.

 This keeps the responsibilities separate: